-Cloud computing provides a way to develop applications in virtual а environment, where computing capacity, bandwidth, storage, security and reliability are not issues.
+The benefits of cloud computing are dealing strongly with the delegation of business information processing.
+Delegating workloads to a cloud computing environment provides information management to confront with the overwhelming information processing requirements security and reliability are not issues.
 In a virtual computing environment, business user can develop, deploy, and manage applications, paying only for the time and capacity that are really used, while scaling up or down to accommodate changing needs or business requirements.
 The cloud computing brings new forms of the relationship between information processing delegated portfolio and business management.
 However, information-processing delegation demands more transparency from information processing intermediaries that involve delegated functions and processes.
 It is obvious that in any delegation process, the delegation transaction is approved or agreed by both parties.